Menguozi/Menguozi.github.io/pages/3_project.md

 * **Pengfei Zuo** and Yu Hua, "[SecPM: a Secure and Persistent Memory System for Non-volatile Memory](https://csyhua.github.io/csyhua/hua-hotstorage2018.pdf)", in Proceedings of 10th USENIX Workshop on Hot Topics in Storage and File Systems (**HotStorage**), 2018.

 ---
->## 3. Efficent Deduplication on Cloud Storage, Network, and Devices
+>## 3. Deduplication on Cloud Storage, Network, and Devices

 ### Overview